maciejs20/Grenton2Homekit/README.md

 ## Current state
 Currently it allows to manipulate only DOUT type of devices.
 Works in two way mode.
 Homekit updates are sent directly to gate.
 Backward updates (from gate to homekit) are synchronized using polling with timeout of 5 seconds.

+## Grenton GateHTTP setup

+First create new script on Grenton's HTTP Gate using lua code from this repository.

+Then create new HttpListener with following settings:
+- Path: /set
+- ResponseType: JSON
+- OnRequest: link with Your script leave other changes intact

 ## Warning
 This is work in progress.
 I don't guarantee anything.
 No support is provided.